BinWang0213/starter-hugo-research-group/content/authors/BinWang/_index.md

   - Researchers
 ---

-Bin Wang (王斌) is an assistant professor of Petroleum Engineering at the CUPB.
-His research interests include high performance computing, digital rock physics and particle laden flow.
+Dr. Bin Wang (王斌) obtained his Ph.D. degree at the Louisiana State University with Prof. Karsten Thompson and Prof. Richard Hughes.
+He joined the CUPB in Feb 2022 as an assistant professor at the Department of Petroleum Engineering.
 He is the member of Waterjet Drilling & Completion Lab, which is leaded by Professor Gensheng Li (Academician of the Chinese Academy of Engineering) who develops the technology of abrasive water jet perforation and multi-stage fracturing.